Max Hodges: Early life

 Hodges was born in Brisbane, Queensland, the son of Arthur John Hodges and his wife Helen Allen (née Mitchell).
 His great grandfather, William Mitchell, had represented the seat of Maryborough in the Queensland Legislative Assembly in 1904–1909.
 He was educated in Maryborough and on leaving school he did farm-related work.

 During World War II he served in the 2nd AIF, being stationed at New Guinea and Borneo, and was discharged in 1946 at the rank of staff sergeant.

 Hodges married Rita Fox Currant on 19 December 1939 and together had a son and two daughters.
-Rita died in 1969 and he then married Pamela Helen Hayward (died 1978) on 23 April 1973.
+Rita died in 1969, and he then married Pamela Helen Hayward (who died in 1978) on 23 April 1973.

 Public life

 Hodges, a member of the Country Party, won the seat of Nash at the 1957 Queensland state election.
 The seat was renamed Gympie at the 1960 state election, and he went on to represent it until he retired from politics in 1979.

 He held many positions in parliament including: